I have the honour and privilege of welcoming you to Elsternwick Primary School (EPS).

 The school comprises of 28 classrooms each with an interactive whiteboard and some with LED screen and Apple TV combinations.
 Other buildings include the gymnasium with a performing arts room, a visual arts space, a modern and spacious library with an extensive collection of fiction and non-fiction literature and Brickwood Hall which was established in 1930.

 Extensive landscaping at EPS provides a range of active and passive play areas for enjoyment.
 Our school is committed to being a sustainable and environmentally-friendly community with a nature play area, orchid and other spaces for quieter activities.
-Many art pieces created by exciting year six students are placed around the school adding to the visual attractiveness of our grounds.
+Many art pieces created by exiting year six students are placed around the school adding to the visual attractiveness of our grounds.
 These are known as the year six gift to the school.

 Some school facilities may be hired by community groups outside of school hours.
 Any organisation wishing to do so should contact our school.

 |8:45am||Arrive at school|

 |9:00am - 9:50am||Session One|